2008–09 Fulham F.C. season: Summer

 Mark Schwarzer arrived on a free transfer from Middlesbrough when his contract expired and fellow goalkeeper David Stockdale came from Darlington.
 Despite the promotion of West Bromwich Albion to the Premier League, Zoltán Gera rejected "the best contract the club could [offer]" and signed with Fulham.
 The club also signed Andranik Teymourian from Bolton Wanderers on 12 June 2008.
 Toni Kallio signed a permanent contract after a loan spell during the second half of the previous season.
 On 15 July 2008, Bobby Zamora and John Pantsil signed on a joint-deal from West Ham United.
 On 30 July 2008, Sweden international Fredrik Stoor signed a deal with the team, moving on from Rosenborg.
 Andy Johnson was bought from Everton for a fee of around £10.5 million, Fulham's second highest transfer fee.

 Fulham released ten players, including Carlos Bocanegra, Philippe Christanval and goalkeeper Tony Warner.
 Paul Stalteri returned to Tottenham Hotspur after a loan spell and Brian McBride returned to the United States to play for the Chicago Fire.
 Norwich City took two of Fulham's players, Dejan Stefanović permanently and Elliot Omozusi on loan for the season.
 Two goalkeepers also left the club, as Ricardo Batista left for Sporting CP and veteran Kasey Keller was released.
-David Healy moved to Sunderland, Steven Davis made a permanent switch to Rangers and Moritz Volz and Hameur Bouazza both went out on loan.
+David Healy moved to Sunderland, Steven Davis made a permanent switch to Rangers and Moritz Volz and Hamer Bouazza both went out on loan.
 Alexey Smertin had his contract with Fulham terminated.